whmsft/todo/README.md

 Now, without any further ado, here's my todo.

 ### This Week.
-- [ ] Think of working with Acteur and ActeurScript.
+- [ ] Kick start high-end work with Acteur and its Script

 ### Near Future.
 - [ ] Work with Oranje Editor